-When the coronavirus pandemic hit, some pundits leapt to the conclusion that “the FIRE movement is dead, long live the FIRE movement!”
+Whenever bad economic news dominates the headlines, pundits love to declare “The FIRE movement is dead, long live the FIRE movement!”

-More than ever before, the core values of reaching financial independence ring true.
+More than ever before, the core values of a high savings rate, of building wealth and passive income faster, of reaching financial independence ring true.
 When a recession hits, who doesn’t wish they’d saved more money?
 Who doesn’t wish they’d invested more to create passive income, that they didn’t need their 9-5 job to pay their bills?

-But you don’t have to be financially independent to gain all the benefits of the FIRE lifestyle.
+But you don’t have to be financially independent to gain all the benefits of the FIRE lifestyle and a high savings rate.
 When you save and invest more money, and rely less on your day job to pay the bills, you enter a virtuous cycle of saving even more money.
 And no one says you have to retire; the “retire early” part of the FIRE acronym remains entirely optional.

 Yes, I love the idea of total control over my time, of working becoming 100% optional.
 But even while on the journey to financial independence, I still get most of these benefits.